 Reality: Even “minor” injuries can be expensive.

 If your injuries from the accident are relatively minor, it may not seem worth the hassle to file a claim.
 But, the reality is that the financial and non-financial costs of traumatic injuries are often far greater than accident victims realize.
-As a result, it is important that you at least speak with an attorney before you decide not to assert your legal rights.
+As a result, it is important that you at least speak with a Personal injury attorney before you decide not to assert your legal rights.

 Myth #6: It Will Be Years Before You See a Dime.